filipesilva/fdb/README.md

   (println "=== called" (first on-path) "==="))
 ```

-Will append the evaluated code with output in a comment to `repl-results.fdb.clj`:
+Will write the evaluated code with output in a comment to `repl-results.fdb.clj`:

 ``` clojure
 ;; We'll use this fn later in triggers.